-What's the first thing a hiring manager sees?
-It's your resume, and that means it better make a good first impression.
-In one (or sometimes two) pages, you need to be able to summarize your work history, showcase your skills and exemplify why you're the candidate they're looking for.
-One wrong step, and your chances of landing the job could be over.
+What's the first thing a hiring manager typically sees?
+It's your resume, and that means it better make a great first impression.
+In one (or sometimes two) pages, you need to be able to summarize your work history, showcase your skills and exemplify why you're the candidate the employer needs.
+And because of the nature of the role, it’s vital that your graphic designer resume is visually appealing.
+Long story short, one wrong step and your chances of landing that dream design job could be over.

 Every day, hiring managers see hundreds of resumes.
-And according to CareerBuilder, almost half of them say they spend less than a minute looking at each one.
-So it's important that yours is as perfect as possible.
+And some may only spend a minute or two looking at each one.
+So it's important that your document is as clear and compelling as possible.

-If you want to make sure your resume shines, you need to avoid making any faux pas.
-First, learn to recognize what's wrong or missing, and then figure out how you can fix it.
+If you want your graphic designer resume to shine, you need to avoid making any faux pas.
 Take a look at this list and see if you're making any of these seven common mistakes on your resume:

 1. Making typos or grammar errors

-You could be the perfect candidate for a position, but if you have a typo in your resume, hiring managers will pass you by.
-That's because typos make you seem careless and lazy - and definitely not the kind of candidate they want on their team.
+You could be the perfect candidate for a particular graphic design position, but if you have a typo in your resume, hiring managers will very likely pass you by.
+That's because typos make it seem like you are careless and lack attention to detail.

-Avoid losing your credibility and make sure you check and recheck your resume.
-Catching your own errors can be difficult, so recruit a friend or peer to look it over for you.
+Avoid losing your credibility and make sure you check (and recheck) your resume.
+Catching your own errors can be difficult, so ask a detail-oriented friend or trusted member of your professional network to look it over for you.
 Try reading your resume out loud, too.
-It may be easier to catch something when you say it, rather than when you read it in your head.
+It may be easier to catch a mistake when you say it, rather than when you read it in your head.

 2. Not tailoring for a specific job

-Is your resume one-size-fits-all?
-When it comes to resumes, one size definitely does not fit all job postings.
-If you're using the same resume to apply for multiple jobs, you're missing out on the opportunity to stand out and show why you and you alone are perfect for that specific job.
+When it comes to graphic designer resumes, one size definitely does not fit all job postings.
+If you're using the same version of your resume to apply for every job, you're missing out on the opportunity to stand out and show why you and you alone are perfect for that specific role with that particular company.

-Take a look at the description for the position you're applying for.
-What keywords can you include in your resume to align with what they're looking for?
-You want to make sure you come across as the perfect candidate, and your resume needs to reflect that.
+Take a close look at the description of the position you're applying for.
+What keywords or phrases can you include in your resume to align with what they're seeking?
+What additional insights can you gain from reading the employer’s website or marketing materials?
+You want to make sure you come across as an ideal candidate, and your resume needs to reflect that.

 It's easy to fall into the trap of just listing your duties for all of your past jobs on your resume.
 For example, if you're a graphic designer, maybe your resume sounds like this: